tramitit/guides/en/france/change_of_address.md

 categories:
 - France
 date: '2024-06-07'
-description: Learn how to update your address on Revolut, Vinted, and Olympics.
-Required docs and provider options included.
-Keep your app updated for Revolut changes.
+description: Learn the steps to update your address on Revolut, Vinted, and Olympics.
+  Understand required documents and procedures.
+Stay informed and updated!
 draft: false
-meta_title: Guide to Changing Your Address on Revolut, Vinted, and Olympics
+meta_title: How to Change Your Address on Revolut, Vinted, and More
-title: Guide to Changing Your Address on Revolut, Vinted, and Olympics
+title: How to Change Your Address on Revolut, Vinted, and More
 translationKey: france-change_of_address
 ---

 ## Description
 ### What is it?